robwa10/mobile-flashcards/README.md

 * Score in a percentage
 * Option to retake quiz

+#### Notifications
+User receives a local notification at 8pm if they haven't opened the app that day.

 ## Future Features
 Items to include in future refactors are:
 * Changing quiz card opacity based off of card rotation degrees.